fsprojects/Paket/docs/content/dependencies-file.md

 nuget jQuery
 ```

 The storage option may be overriden by packages.
+However, the behavior is undefined and may change (please open an issue if you depend on the current behavior or we break you).

 ### Controlling whether content files should be copied to the project